spacemeshos/smapp-lite/TestCases.md

 **Create Wallet Button**

-1. Check that the page displays: Green "Create Wallet" button.
+1. Check that the page displays the green "Create Wallet" button.
 2. Verify the "Create Wallet" button is disabled if the password fields are empty or passwords do not meet requirements.
 3. Ensure the "Create Wallet" button is enabled only when both password fields are filled, match, and meet the requirements.
 4. Verify clicking the "Create Wallet" button with valid passwords successfully creates the wallet.